kylemsguy/korotaggertool/README.md

 ## Proposed features
-- [x] Convert korotagger output to YouTube comment format
-- [ ] Convert YouTube comment format to korotagger output (allowing user to pass in a format string)
+- [x] Convert korotagger output to YouTube comment format ~~- [ ] Convert YouTube comment format to korotagger output (allowing user to pass in a format string)~~ This probably isn't very useful.
+Dropping.
 - [x] Implement tag editor with video embed that lets you test your modified tags
 - [x] This also includes autofilling the current timestamp, as well as editing the timestamp/text
 - [x] Implement a banned words sanity check. # (Basic one implemented)